-East Central Community College awards academic credit through the College Level Examination Program (CLEP) and DSST Subject Standardized Test to students who are enrolled at East Central who score at or above the fiftieth percentile on approved CLEP and DSST Subject Examinations.
+East Central Community College (ECCC) awards academic credit through the College Level Examination Program (CLEP) and DSST Subject Standardized Test to students who are enrolled at ECCC who score at or above the fiftieth percentile on approved CLEP and DSST Subject Examinations.
 The College will also accept transfer academic credit from other colleges on either the General or Subject Examinations.

-East Central is not a testing center for DSST.
-East Central is a testing center for the CLEP.
+ECCC is a testing center for the CLEP, but not DSST.
 A grade of "Z" is recorded for credit granted.
 No quality points are granted.
 Credits granted are not used in computing grade point average.
 Refer to POLICY 413.1 REQUIREMENTS FOR DEGREES and POLICY 413.2 REQUIREMENTS FOR CERTIFICATES for graduation requirements.
 Credit granted by ECCC for CLEP and DSST scores may not transfer to other colleges or universities.
 Students should contact transfer institution directly for their current CLEP and DSST acceptance and scoring policies.
+The College's Healthcare Education division does not accept CLEP scores for students enrolling in healthcare programs.
+CLEP transfer credit is not counted toward minimum requirements for admission nor graduation for healthcare programs offered by the College.